Updated: Jul 29

 What Are Amazon Aggregators?

 Traditional aggregators acquire brands with potential for growth, injecting them with funds and scaling them to produce high returns for investors.
-Amazon Aggregators are similar but focus solely on Amazon sellers, investing in these online businesses and putting them under an umbrella of multiple brands where they will be nurtured and grow into solid, lucrative brands led by a team of experts.
+Amazon Aggregators are similar but focus solely on Amazon sellers, investing in these online companies and putting them under an umbrella of multiple brands where they will be nurtured and grow into solid, lucrative businesses led by a team of experts.

 One of the perks of connecting with an Amazon Aggregator as a small business is that they already have professionals in place who know the ins and outs of managing an Amazon business.
 When you take your seller company to an Amazon Aggregator, you are turning your brand over to veteran sellers who can secure a promising future that benefits your interests.